ariga/atlas/doc/md/cloud/getting-started.md

 These members will receive an email with a link to Atlas Cloud, and will be required to sign up with the same email in order to access the organization.

-### Regenerating Tokens
+### Deleting Bots and Tokens
-It is possible to regenerate the access token, however once you do so the old token will be **invalidated**.
+It is possible to delete a bot, however once you do all of its tokens will be **invalidated**.
-When choosing to regenerate the token, you must remember to copy the new one into your GitHub project's 'Secrets'.
+If you would like to generate a new bot with a new token, make sure to update your GitHub project's 'Secrets' with the new token.

 :::info
 For more help, reach out to us on our [Discord server](https://discord.gg/zZ6sWVg6NT).